EzioisAwesome56/BlargBoard-MRS/README.md

 ## Support, troubleshooting, etc

-The Blargboard help forum is at Kuribo64: http://kuribo64.net/?page=forum&id=82

 If anything goes wrong with your board, go there and let us know.
 Make sure to describe your problems in detail, our crystal ball is scratched so we can't see well.

 If the error is a 'MySQL Error', to get a detailed report, you need to open config/database.php in a text editor, find `$debugMode = 0;` and replace it with `$debugMode = 1;`.